TouhouEngie/sekai-clock/README.md

 Bill of Materials
 - ESP32 (I used the Lolin C3)
 - Jumper wires (how many exactly will be disclosed soon)
-- *Jumper wire splitters (these come dirt cheap for ground, i got a pack at Micro Center for $3)
+- *Jumper wire splitters (these come dirt cheap for ground, [i got a pack at Micro Center for $3](https://www.microcenter.com/product/438192/schmartboard-inc-11-m-f-4-way-bus-jumpers-w-40-headers-(black))
 - TFT LCD from AliExpress
-- *LED light strip (any 5V light strip will do)
 - Keyboard switches + keycaps (6 of each)
 - Piezo buzzer
 - *3D-printed enclosure